The Blog Social

 These tools help you identify high-opportunity top keywords and track keyword ranking trends over time, which is critical for refining your Pinterest growth strategy.

-How to Optimize Your Pins for Pinterest SEO
+How to Optimise Your Pins for Pinterest SEO

 Pin Titles: Make Them Clear and Keyword-Rich